aery32/aery32/README.md

                    |___|          |

-Aery32 is a starting point for new AVR32-based projects.
-It provides a project structure and library enabling rapid prototyping and development.
+Aery32 is a starting point for AVR32-based projects.
+It provides a project structure and library enabling _rapid_ prototyping and development.

-*Aery32 aims to be professionally fun* that makes it ideal framework for Hobbyists, R&D Engineers and Academics.
+**Aery32 aims to be professional and fun** that makes it ideal framework for R&D Engineers, Academics and Hobbyists.

 [![Build Status](https://secure.travis-ci.org/aery32/aery32.png?branch=master)](http://travis-ci.org/aery32/aery32)